 Was This a Suicide Attempt?

 The intent needs to be inquired for specifically, e.g. "What did you think would happen when you took the pills?" or if the answer is unclear: "Did you mean to die?"
 Many teenagers take small overdoses in an attempt to escape a difficult situation but don't mean to kill themselves.
 Others harm themselves (eg by cutting) as a distraction from distressing emotions.
 Obviously, those who intended to die must be taken more seriously, but all self-harm must be considered dangerous behaviour.
-Self-harm is a communication.
-(Usually about the situation that the young person is in).

 How Serious Was It?